kbengine/kbengine.github.com/docs/concepts/layout.md

 Server Layout
 =============

-MSM is designed to get out of your way as much as possible.
+KBE is designed to get out of your way as much as possible.
 A server directory should look nearly exactly the same except for a few key changes.

 1. Create a `worldstorage` folder and move all your worlds into it.
 2. Optionally create the `worldstorage_inactive` folder for inactive worlds.